 Nikola Corporation (NASDAQ:NKLA) is an emerging automobile company that designs and manufactures state-of-the-art battery-electric and hydrogen fuel cell electric vehicles, electric vehicle drivetrains, energy storage systems and hydrogen fueling stations.

-The company has only started trading its common stocks with the ticker NKLA in June 2020 with a base price of $10 dollars.
+The company has only started trading its common stocks with the ticker NKLA in June 2020.

 Nikola Corporation’s peers and competitors include automobile companies such as Tesla, Ford and General Motors.

 According to the company’s latest quarterly filings dated March 31, 2021, it does not pay a dividend and has never done so.

 Here is an excerpt extracted from the 1Q 2021 filings regarding Nikola’s dividend policy:

 - Expected Dividend Yield – The dividend rate used is zero as the Company does not have a history of paying dividends on its common stock and does not anticipate doing so in the foreseeable future.